Memory in Non-Monotonic Stress Response of an Athermal Disordered Solid

-Memory in the context of physical systems refers to the ability to encode, access, and erase signatures of past history in the state of a system~\cite{keim2019memory}.
-This ability is absent when the system is in thermal equilibrium and consequently it is tied to out-of-equilibrium behavior.
 A remarkable experimental protocol introduced by Kovacs~\cite{kovacs1963glass} for the analysis of polymer glasses revealed that the time--dependent evolution of a glassy system can depend sensitively on its thermal history.
-A prime example is the non-monotonic evolution of a macroscopic observable (e.g.~volume) after cooling an initially equilibrated sample, allowing it to relax for some duration and then warming it up to a higher temperature; this has since then been dubbed ``Kovacs effect'' and has been analyzed theoretically for different models of glasses~\cite{cugliandolo2004memory, bertin2003kovacs, activation20}, also within the framework of Linear Response Theory (LRT)~\cite{prados2010kovacs}.
+A prime example is the non-monotonic evolution of a macroscopic observable (e.g.~volume) after rapidly cooling an initially equilibrated sample, allowing it to relax for some duration and then warming it up instantaneously to a higher temperature; this has since then been dubbed ``Kovacs effect'' and has been analyzed theoretically for different models of glasses~\cite{cugliandolo2004memory, bertin2003kovacs, activation20}, also within the framework of Linear Response Theory (LRT)~\cite{prados2010kovacs}.